 In the Coachella Valley’s desert environment, there are more than 300 clear and sunny days a year, creating an ideal situation for production of solar energy.

-Sunnylands Center & Gardens was awarded a LEED Gold certification in 2011.
 LEED, established by the U.S. Green Building Council, stands for Leadership in Energy and Environmental Design.
-New building construction is rated and scored according to factors including sustainable sites, materials and resources, water efficiency, indoor environmental quality, energy and atmosphere, and innovation and design process.
+New building construction is rated and scored according to factors that include sustainable sites, materials and resources, water efficiency, indoor environmental quality, energy and atmosphere, and innovation and design process.